 Phone (from the U.S.): 011-63-75-568-2962

-This resort boasts many trees and gardens, and it has an enormous swimming pool that is built similar to a natural lagoon.
-Because of the vegetation and off the road location, the air quality at Lisland is better than elsewhere in Urdaneta.
+This resort boasts many trees and gardens, and it has an enormous swimming pool that is built to resemble a natural lagoon.
+Because of the vegetation and off-road location, the air quality at Lisland is better than elsewhere in Urdaneta.
 However, Lisland can be noisy at night on the weekends when there is a dance party, although the air-conditioning usually drowns out the music.
 The menu is limited, but the mango shakes are great.
 You can also purchase vegetables in the market and the cook at Lisland will steam them up for you.
 (Say Hi to Freddie the waiter for me!)

 FOOD IN URDANETA